-Revision 18-2; Effective September 3, 2018
+Revision 20-1; Effective March 16, 2020

-The member or designated representative (DR) is responsible for most of the day-to-day management of the attendant's activities, beginning with interviewing and selecting the person who will be the attendant.
-To participate in the service responsibility option (SRO), the member must be capable of performing all management tasks as described below, or may identify a DR to assist or perform those management tasks on the member's behalf.
+The member, legally authorized representative (LAR) or representative is responsible for most of the day-to-day management of the attendant's activities, beginning with interviewing and selecting the person who will be the attendant.
+To participate in the service responsibility option (SRO), the member must be capable of performing all management tasks as described below, or may identify a representative to assist or perform those management tasks on the member's behalf.

 The member is responsible for:

-choosing the SRO service delivery option;
+choosing the SRO;

 choosing the SRO service and support provider(s);